 How fast you get approval depends on the financial institution you choose.
 That’s why you must find the right fit especially if you need the loan in a hurry.

 Generally, most financial institution will approve your loan within an hour.
 Banks, on the other hand, may take more time, usually a few weeks.

 How Much Can I Borrow From Bridging Loan?

 Many loan providers are in a position to provide a bridging loan that is in the low six figures.
 What bridging loan amount you end up with, however, depends on many things.
 The bridging loan amount depends on your financial needs, the interest rates, the value of your assets, the product type, the value of your new property, etc.

 For banks, typically you can borrow about 15% to 25% of your home value.
-For moneylenders, you can loan up to 6 times of your monthly salary if your annual income is above $20,000.
+For financial institution, you can loan up to 6 times of your monthly salary if your annual income is above $20,000.

 What is The Interest Rate On Bridging Loans?

 You can expect about 5% to 6% per annum as interest rate for banks.
-Moneylenders, meanwhile, offer loans with interest rates up to 4% per month.
+Financial institutions, meanwhile, offer loans with interest rates up to 4% per month.